-- Advanced Cooking (ADVC-301) 3.0 credits - Ancient Foods in a Modern World: Latin American Crops in the Global Arena (LART-335) 3.0 credits - Latin Cuisines: Mexico, Central America, and the Caribbean (BPSE-420) 3.0 credits - Latin Cuisines: South America (BPSE-421) 3.0 credits - Concentration Capstone: Latin Cuisine (BPSE-450L) 3.0 credits
+- Advanced Cooking: Latin (ADVC-301L) 3.0 credits - Ancient Foods in a Modern World: Latin American Crops in the Global Arena (LART-335) 3.0 credits - Latin Cuisines: Mexico, Central America, and the Caribbean (BPSE-420) 3.0 credits - Latin Cuisines: South America (BPSE-421) 3.0 credits

+• Concentration Capstone: Latin Cuisine (BPSE-450L) 3.0 credits

-Food Business Management, Japanese Cuisine: A Study of Tradition, Flavor and Culture (BBA) (NY)
+Food Business Management, Mediterranean Cuisine: Exploring Cultures, Traditions, and Flavors Concentration (BBA) (NY)

-Offered in the September semester
+Offered in the January semester

-Students enrolling in the Food Business Management major with the Japanese Cuisine: A Study of Tradition, Flavor and Culture concentration should work with their advisor to select the proper mix of courses that both meet the graduation requirements of the degree and align with their academic goals and career aspirations.
+Students enrolling in the Food Business Management major with the Mediterranean Cuisine: Exploring Cultures, Traditions, and Flavors concentration should work with their advisor to select the proper mix of courses that both meet the graduation requirements of the degree and align with their academic goals and career aspirations.
 Students choose either the Culinary Arts focus or the Baking and Pastry Arts focus.
 The basic requirements are as follows: